ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: TTS model setup

 YourTTS can synthesize different audios for the same input sentence.
-During inference, the latent variable predicted by the encoder is added with a random sample of the standard normal distribution multiplied by a temperature $T$.
+During inference, the latent variable, predicted by the text encoder, is added with a random sample of the standard normal distribution multiplied by a temperature $T$.
 In this way, diversity can be controlled by the temperature $T$.
-As shown by \cite{kim2020glow}, the manipulation of $T$ allows for the generation of different pitches; for more details see \cite{kim2020glow, kim2021conditional, yourtts}.
-Furthermore, the YourTTS model is trained with the stochastic flow-based duration predictor proposed in \cite{kim2021conditional}.
-As shown in \cite{kim2021conditional}, this duration predictor can produce several different speech rhythms for the same sentence.
-This happens because during inference, a random sample of the standard normal distribution is multiplied by a temperature $T_{dp}$ and added to the latent variable before it is inverted by the flow.
+As shown by \cite{kim2020glow}, the manipulation of $T$ allows for generating different pitches; for more details see \cite{kim2020glow, kim2021conditional, yourtts}.
+Furthermore, YourTTS is trained with the stochastic flow-based duration predictor proposed in \cite{kim2021conditional}, which can produce several different speech rhythms for the same sentence.
+To do so, during inference, a random sample of the standard normal distribution is multiplied by a temperature $T_{dp}$ and added to the latent variable before being inverted by the flow.
 In this way, it is possible to control the variety of rhythms with the temperature $T_{dp}$ \cite{kim2021conditional}.
-Finally, it is possible to control the speaking rates of speech by multiplying the predicted durations by a positive scalar $L$, thus making the pronunciation faster when $L$ is smaller and slower when $L$ is bigger. {During the generation of the artificial datasets in this work, diversity is achieved by randomly choosing $L$, $T$ and $T_{dp}$: for $L$, a value between 0.7 and 2, while for temperatures ($T$ and $T_{dp}$) a value between 0 and 0.667.}
+Finally, it is possible to control the speaking rates by multiplying the predicted durations by a positive scalar $L$, thus making the pronunciation faster when $L$ is smaller and slower when $L$ is bigger.